Adversarial Reprogramming of Neural Networks: Discussion

-We only demonstrated adversarial reprogramming on tasks in the image domain.
-It is an interesting area for future research whether similar attacks might succeed for audio, video, text, or other domains.
-Adversarial reprogramming of recurrent neural networks (RNNs) would be particularly interesting, since RNNs (especially those with attention or memory mechanisms) can be Turing complete \cite{neelakantan2015neural}.
-An attacker would therefore only need to find inputs which induced the RNN to perform a small number of simple operations, such as increment counter, decrement counter, and change input attention location if counter is zero \cite{minsky1961recursive}.
-If adversarial programs can be found for these simple operations, then they could be composed to reprogram the RNN to perform a very large array of tasks.
+We demonstrated adversarial reprogramming on classification tasks in the image domain.
+It is an interesting area for future research whether similar attacks might succeed for audio, video, text, or other domains and tasks.
+Our finding that trained networks can be reprogram to classify shuffled MNIST examples, which do not have any resemblance to images, suggest that the reprogramming across domains is likely.

+Adversarial reprogramming of recurrent neural networks (RNNs) would be particularly interesting, since RNNs (especially those with attention or memory) can be Turing complete \citep{neelakantan2015neural}.
+An attacker would thus only need to find inputs which induced the RNN to perform a number of simple operations, such as increment counter, decrement counter, and change input attention location if counter is zero \citep{minsky1961recursive}.
+If adversarial programs can be found for these simple operations, then they could be composed to reprogram the RNN to perform various tasks.